Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 <div align="right"><a href="#top">🔝</a></div>

 ## WEBSITE DEVELOPMENT PLAN
-This is a full-stack website that contains both front-end, back-end, so many Django apps, features and functions so a good website development plan is required to maximise the efficiency of the development.
+This is a full-stack website that contains both front-end & back-end, so many Django apps, features and functions so a good website development plan is required to maximise the efficiency of the development.
 GitHub project planner, which has a Kanban planner, is used for this project.
 Below is the summary of core tasks* for the website and more detailed tasks are listed on [GitHub Projects](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/projects/1).
 This gives not only very clear planning but also making sure nothing is missed during the process.<br>
 **Follow the same process as Code Institute Mini Project, Boutique Ado*

 1. Planning The Website with UX5 Planes
-1. Project Set Up (Installing Django, Setting up Project, Testing connection, Creating Django superuser)
+1. Project Set-Up (Installing Django, Setting up Project, Testing connection, Creating Django superuser)
 1. Authentication & Authorisation (Installing Allauth, Testing)
 1. The Base Template (Creating base template)
 1. The Home Page (Navigation bar, Header and Footer)
-1. Products Set Up (Creating Products app, Installing data, Filtering & Searching)
+1. Products Set-Up (Creating Products app, Installing data, Filtering & Searching)
 1. The Shopping Cart (Adding and adjusting products)
-1. Toasts (Real time notification)
+1. Toasts (Real-time notification)
 1. Checkout with Stripe (Function, Form, Testing Stripe)
 1. Profile (Displaying personal details and order history)
 1. Product Admin (CRUD function for products)